eclipse-emfcloud/emfcloud-modelserver-theia/README.md

     yarn install

-> VSCode tasks can be accessed via via menu *Terminal > Run Task...* or shortcut <kbd>Ctrl</kbd>+<kbd>T</kbd>.
+> VSCode tasks can be accessed via via menu _Terminal > Run Task..._ or shortcut <kbd>Ctrl</kbd>+<kbd>T</kbd>.

-Next, if you pre-built version of the Model Server you can download it via the following command.
+Next, if you pre-built version of the Model Server you can download it via the following command or the VSCode Task `Download latest Model Server standalone JAR`.
 If you run a Model Server instance already, this step can be skipped.

     yarn download:server